NashTech-Labs/k8s-python-namespace/README.md

 we can use the client module to interact with the resources.

-`CreateResources:` kubectl get commands are used to create namespaces using yaml files or ad-hoc command in a cluster for eg:
+`Resources:` kubectl get commands are used to create namespaces using yaml files or ad-hoc command in a cluster for eg:

 To create the namespaces in the cluster, we fire following kubectl command: